 Artificial intelligence can be categorized into different types based on capabilities and functionalities.
 Based on capabilities, there are three types of AI:

-1. Narrow AI: Also known as weak AI, it is designed to perform a specific task, such as language translation or image recognition.
+- Narrow AI (Weak AI): Also known as weak AI, it is designed to perform a specific task, such as language translation or image recognition.

-2. General AI: This type of AI would have the ability to understand, learn, and apply its intelligence across a range of tasks, similar to human intelligence.
+- General AI (Strong AI): This type of AI would have the ability to understand, learn, and apply its intelligence across a range of tasks, similar to human intelligence.

 Based on functionalities, there are four types of AI: